Cleveland Clinic logo

 Other supportive therapies include:

-• Preventing pressure injuries (bedsores).
+• Preventing pressure injuries (bedsores)

 Communication training

-Speech therapists can help people with locked-in syndrome (LiS) communicate more clearly with eye movements and blinking.
-The method of communication is unique to each person.
 For example, looking up could mean “yes” and looking down could mean “no” or vice versa.
-People with LiS can also form words and sentences by signaling different letters in the alphabet while someone else verbally lists each letter.
+You may also form words and sentences by signaling different letters in the alphabet as someone lists each letter.

 Advertisement